The Lakeside Life Blog

 ¼ cup of spinach leaves (Publix in Cullman AL has a great selection)

-Add your choice of deli meat or breakfast sausage for a little more protein.
-A couple of slices of avocado, if available - to top it off, makes this burrito fast, wholesome and packs enough energy to get you through your hectic mornings.
+Add your choice of bacon, deli meat, or breakfast sausage for a little more protein.
+A couple of slices of avocado, to top it off, makes this burrito fast, wholesome and packs enough energy to get you through a hectic morning.

 ENJOY ...and see ya Lakeside!